 Employee engagement software — also referred to as workforce engagement software — is technology designed specifically to help businesses both measure and hopefully improve engagement.

 The solution will allow you to collect and analyze feedback from staff, so you can glean real-time insights, and then act on them to make necessary improvements.
-Employee engagement platforms can be a component of a comprehensive Human Resource Management System (HRIS); as a stand-alone tool; or integrated into a comprehensive performance management solution like Lattice that connects employee engagement, performance management, and employee development
+Employee engagement platforms can exist as standalone tools, or as a components of a comprehensive People Success solution that connects employee engagement, performance management, and employee development

 Core Features and Functions of Employee Engagement Software

-Employee engagement software should make the task of collecting and acting on employee feedback a simpler, more efficient process and should include features like these:
+Employee engagement software should make the task of collecting and acting on employee feedback a simpler, more efficient process and should include features like:

 - Employee engagement surveys.
 These longer-form surveys enable you to ask dozens of detailed questions around workplace culture and make data-driven decisions to improve the overall health of your organization.
-Top solutions provide employee engagement survey templates with expert-built questions that are customizable for your organization, which save time and help to ensure your engagement efforts are executed effectively.
+Top solutions provide employee engagement survey templates with built-in features like multiple choice questions or mobile functionality to save time and ensure your engagement efforts are executed effectively.